bblfsh/uast-viewer/docs/quick_start.md

     import 'uast-viewer/dist/default-theme.css';
     ```

-4. Use default `transformer` function to feed the component with UAST json
+4. Use the default `transformer` function to feed the UAST JSON to the component

     ```js static
     import { transformer } from 'uast-viewer';